 - La Bottega del Cafè – It’s a wonderful place to watch people mull around the Piazza Madonna dei Monti, the main Piazza of the Monti district.
 The coffee is good and the price is less than anywhere else for a seat on the terrace.
 The cafe is connected to a B&B named Il Corvo

 - Le Tavernelles in the Monti.
 The restaurant goes back many years and it was a favorite of local celebrities and movie stars.
 The walls are still covered with Celebrity photos.
 It’s now owned by Franco and Mimmo who are doing an excellent job.
-The cacio e pepe is very good.
-The prices are very reasonable (food and wine) and the service is the best thanks to Franco’s brother Enrico.
+Everything is very good and the prices are very reasonable (food and wine) and the service is the best thanks to Franco and Mimmo and Sara.

 - Habemus Pinsa – near Piazza Barberini.
 A wonderful crust and an ancient way of making pizza, the old Roman way.
 Lots of topping choices.
 The pinsa are small and cut into 4 slices.
 It’s a perfect amount but you can always order more.

 - Trieste Pizzette – on via Urbana in the Monti.
 Pizzete are small pizzas, perfect for lunch.
 The crust is light, airy and crunchy and the toppings are delicious.